m-Just/slate/source/index.html.md

 #### Returns:

-  * `bool status`: if the listener has been successfully started
+  * `bool status`: if the listener has started successfully